kavss163-sudo/Task-2/README.md

+#Task 2

-#Task 2: Data Cleaning & Preprocessing
+Task 2: Data Cleaning & Preprocessing

 This task was focused on cleaning the Titanic dataset to prepare it for machine learning models.